 Once the roof’s slope is identified, you can choose the material that best suits your needs and budget.
 Commercial roofing systems play a huge role in the health and longevity of the building.
 Here are some of the most common commercial roofing systems.

 - TPO and PVC Roofing Systems are lightweight thermoplastic materials with reflective properties.
-The materials provide resistance to chemicals, punctures, tears, and UV light.
-They can withstand high temperatures, fire and high winds.
+The materials resist chemicals, punctures, tears, and UV light.
+They can withstand high temperatures, fire, and high winds.
 Their outstanding performance makes them a popular choice for commercial roofs.
 TPO is the most commonly used commercial roofing system due to its performance and low installed cost.

 - EPDM Roofing Systems are single-ply roofing systems constructed of rubber.
 It is known for providing exceptional performance and longevity.
 EPDM offers design versatility, durability and resistance to UV light.
 It’s a popular choice because it is durable, waterproof, and tough.
 EPDM membrane is most commonly black, but is also available in white.